lovasko/ctf_article/part1.md

 #### Type kind ID limitation within C standards
-C89 - does not have restrict, C11 needs new _Atomic qualifier
+C89 - does not have restrict, C99 current, C11 needs new _Atomic qualifier

-### How did you get these numbers? (toolset exploration)

 ### Is there a solution to this situation?
 Yes and no. The current second version of the CTF format is completely rigid